14 Best Cable Chest Exercises (With Workout Routines)

 How To Do

-1. Stand in the center of the two pulleys and grip the stirrups on both side.
+1. Stand in the center of the two pulleys and grip the stirrups on both sides.

-2. Step forward a couple of foot in front of the cable machine with one leg in front of the other to form a staggered stance or as comfortable for you.
+3. Step forward a couple of feet in front of the cable machine with one leg in front of the other to form a staggered stance or as comfortable for you.

-4. Briefly squeeze before slowly bring back to the starting position.
+5. Briefly squeeze before slowly bringing back to the starting position.

 5. Cable Flat Bench Press

-Lying Cable chest Press allows for a user to perform a flat bench press without the need for a spotter.
+A lying cable chest press allows a user to perform a flat bench press without needing a spotter.

-The level of constant tension involved with cable chest presses is much greater than most traditional free-weight chest presses, simply because the strength curve of the cable pulleys more closely matches that of the movement/muscles.
+The level of constant tension involved with cable chest presses is much greater than that of most traditional free-weight chest presses simply because the strength curve of the cable pulleys more closely matches that of the movement/muscles.

 Cable Flat Bench Press